Criticisms of globalization: Globalization as American hegemony

 English Philosopher John Gray described globalization as post-Cold War American triumphalism, and stated "global laissez-faire is an American project".
-Gray points out that the American system of Globalization is past its prime and is no longer sustainable in the modern world.
+Gray argues that the American system of Globalization is past its prime and is no longer sustainable in the modern world.
 Globalization in the United States began with the common goal of forming a global collective that facilitates a steady stream of trade, internationalism, and collaboration in various sectors to promote peace and prosperity.
 Some scholars and critics say the Washington Consensus played a role in solidifying the United States as one of the core nation-states at the heart of the system of global capitalism in the post-Cold War era.
-However, this system has been openly criticized by some, mainly by examination of the United States today.
-In the United States, there are high levels of economic and social inequalities feeding an ever-growing disparity between the upper and lower class.
-Furthermore, the United States has the single highest rate of incarcerations, one of the highest GINI scores of income inequality, and a great deal of economic uncertainty sweeping the nation.

-One of the many criticisms that follows is that the influence of the American system on other countries may reproduce these negative effects.
-Other critics argue that globalization is hurting the domestic economy rather than foreign states under its influence.
-Namely, former United States President Donald Trump, who announced he felt that America had lost its former high regard and had become a laughing stock on the world stage.
-He openly voiced these opinions during a U.N.
-General Assembly stating "We reject globalism and embrace the doctrine of patriotism”.
-This was the intro to a tirade on globalization's harmful effects and a defense on the withdrawal of the United States from various U.N. councils.
-More broadly, many Americans have a feeling of being forgotten or swept up by globalization and its lasting effects, according to a survey conducted by the Pew Research Center.
-According to the survey, these feelings were brought on by the rising cost of living, culture shifts, industry decline, and the rising influence of multinational corporations.
+Sanjib Baruah criticizes American-led globalism as tending to export American hegemony while only benefiting a small, English-speaking minority in developing countries at the expense of the broader population.
+On the other hand, United States President Donald Trump, speaking to the U.N.
+General Assembly, stated that he felt that America had lost its former high regard and that 'globalism' had led to America bearing a disproportionate share of the costs of international initiatives.
+According to a survey conducted by the Pew Research Center, many citizens in Britain and America have a feeling of being forgotten or swept up by globalization and its lasting effects.
+According to the survey, these feelings were brought on by the rising cost of living, culture shifts, industry decline, and the rising influence of American multinational corporations.